Property tax in the United States: Basics

 Most jurisdictions below the state level in the United States impose a tax on interests in real property (land, buildings, and permanent improvements) that are considered under state law to be ownership interests.
 Rules vary widely by jurisdiction.
 However, certain features are nearly universal.
 Some jurisdictions also tax some types of business personal property, particularly inventory and equipment.
 States generally do not impose property taxes.

-Many overlapping jurisdictions may have authority to tax the same property.
+Many overlapping jurisdictions may have the authority to tax the same property.
 These include counties or parishes, cities and/or towns, school districts, utility districts, and special taxing authorities which vary by state.
 Few states impose a tax on the value of property.
 The tax is based on fair market value of the subject property, and generally attaches to the property on a specific date.
 The owner of the property on that date is liable for the tax.

-The amount of tax is determined annually based on market value of each property on a particular date, and most jurisdictions require redeterminations of value periodically.
-The tax is computed as the determined market value times an assessment ratio times the tax rate.
+The amount of tax is determined annually based on the market value of each property on a particular date, and most jurisdictions require redeterminations of value periodically.
+The tax is computed as the determined market value multiplied by the assessment ratio and the tax rate.
 Assessment ratios and tax rates vary among jurisdictions, and may vary by type of property within a jurisdiction.
 Most jurisdictions' legislative bodies determine their assessment ratios and tax rates, though some states impose constraints on such determinations.

-Tax assessors for taxing jurisdictions determine property values in a variety of ways, but are generally required to base such determinations on fair market value.
-Fair market value is that price for a willing and informed seller would sell the property to a willing and informed buyer, neither being under any compulsion to act.
-Where a property has recently been sold between unrelated sellers, such sale establishes fair market value.
+Tax assessors for taxing jurisdictions determine property values in various ways, but are generally required to base their determinations on fair market value.
+Fair market value is that price that a willing and informed seller would sell the property to a willing and informed buyer, neither being under any compulsion to act.
+Where a property has recently been sold between unrelated sellers, such a sale establishes fair market value.
 In other (i.e., most) cases, the value must be estimated.
-Common estimation techniques include the comparable sales method, the depreciated cost method, and an income method approach.
+Common estimation techniques include the comparable sales method, the depreciated cost method, and the income method.
 Property owners may also declare a value, which is subject to change by the tax assessor.

-Once the value is determined, the assessor typically notifies the last known property owner of the value determination.
-Such notices may include the calculated amount of tax.
+Once the value is determined, the assessor typically notifies the last known property owner.
+Such notices may include the calculated tax amount.
 The property owner may then contest the value.
 Property values are generally subject to review by a board of review or similar body, before which a property owner may contest determinations.

 After values are settled, property tax bills or notices are sent to property owners.
 Payment times and terms vary widely.
-If a property owner fails to pay the tax, the taxing jurisdiction has various remedies for collection, in many cases including seizure and sale of the property.
+If a property owner fails to pay the tax, the taxing jurisdiction has various collection remedies, including seizure and sale of the property.
 Property taxes constitute a lien on the property to which transferees are also subject.